bopher/mongoutils/README.md

 ## Base Model

-Base model is a parent model with timestamp and utility functions.
+Base model can used as modal parent.
+This model comes with timestamp and utility functions.

-**Note**: set model to inline for insert timestamps in document root.
+**Note**: Set model bson tag to `inline` for insert timestamps in document root.

 ```go
 // Usage: